-Essentially, reverse engineering is the process of someone – usually a competitor – obtaining knowledge of a trade secret from studying your product, process or technology.
+Essentially, reverse engineering is the process, typically by a competitor, of obtaining knowledge of a trade secret from studying your product, process or technology.
 Then they recreate it for their own purpose and use.

 Under California law, reverse engineering is not considered an improper means of obtaining information or a trade secret.

-If a competitor obtained your trade secret through improper means and reverse engineered the product, then you could take legal action and claim misappropriation.
+If a competitor obtained your trade secret through improper means and reverse engineered the product, then you could take legal action.
 But reverse engineering in and of itself is not against the law.

-Reverse engineering may not be illegal, but many business owners share the same concern: is there a way to prevent it?
+Reverse engineering may not be actionable in and of itself, so the question becomes, “is there a way to prevent it?”

-Precedent states that business owners cannot expand the definition of improper means in agreements or contracts to include reverse engineering.
-However, business owners can still improve their strategies of trade secret protection proactively in an effort to prevent this.
-It bears repeating that business owners should:
+Easier asked than answered, but case precedent tells us that business owners cannot expand the definition of improper means in agreements or contracts to include reverse engineering.
+However, business owners can still improve their strategies of trade secret protection proactively in an effort to prevent this and should: